GenoML/genoml2/README.md

 # GenoML-core
 GenoML is an Automated Machine Learning (AutoML) for Genomic.
-This is the core package of GenoML. this repo is under development, please report any issues (bug, performance, documentaion) on the [GenoML issues page](https://github.com/GenoML/genoml/issues).
+This is the core package of GenoML. this repo is under development, please report any issues (bug, performance, documentation) on the [GenoML issues page](https://github.com/GenoML/genoml/issues).

 ## Install
 Run `pip install genoml`.